 Origins of the Daisy

-The name daisy originates from an old English term daes eage which means “day’s eye.”
+The name daisy originates from an old English term daes eage, which means “day’s eye.”
 Moreover, the reference is to how the blooms open at dawn as the day begins and closes at night.
-Other names of this sweet flower are common daisy, lawn daisy, English daisy, bruisewort, and woundwort.
+Other names for this sweet flower are common daisy, lawn daisy, English daisy, bruisewort, and woundwort.

 The common name daisy refers to an entire genus in the Asteraceae family and covers many types of daisies that have been popular for garden and bouquet uses.